 A cruise on a replica gabarre, the traditional flat-bottomed oak boat that once transported cognac, salt and other produce, is a great way to see the town from the river and takes about two hours.

 Back on dry land, step back in time to find out more about the town’s history, by following the signposted walking routes.
-Of course one of the most popular tourist attractions is a tour of one – or more – of the many cognac producers to find out about the drink’s history, how it is made and sample a tasting.
+Of course one of the most popular tourist attractions is a tour given by the many famous name cognac producers.
+A wonderous way to find out about the drink’s history, production and enjoy a tasting.

 About 40 minutes away are the sandy beaches at Meschers sur Gironde and St Georges de Didonne.
-As you travel west the beaches get smarter and at Royan. you can hire a blue and white striped tent and join the ultra-smart set beach.
+As you travel west the beaches get smarter and at Royan. you can hire a blue and white striped tent and join the ultra-smart set.
 On the other side of Royan is our favourite beach near La Palmyre zoo.
+Park amongst the pine trees and take a picnic for a day on the beach.
 Further up the coast are wonderful beaches for surfing.

 ‘Zoo de La Palmyre’ the most visited tourist attraction in the Charente-Maritime.
 This is a breeding zoo, with an emphasis on conservation, so leaving many of the 1,600 animals free to roam.